ex0dus-0x/pwdcheck/README.md

 The _checkup flow_ contains the following steps:

+1. __Breach Association__

+Checks against PwnedPassword's k-anonymized dataset.

+2. __Password Strength__

-1. Password Strength - uses the zxcvbn to quantify password strength
+Uses the zxcvbn to quantify password strength.
-2. Password Breach - checks against PwnedPassword's k-anonymized dataset.

 ### Password Derivation Scheme

+`pwdcheck` also has the capability to

 WIP, but will most likely be using the built-in HKDF support for key generation, using several params: